CONSTITUTION AND RULES

 1. NAME

-The name of the Club shall be “The North Down Petanque Club”
+The name of the Club shall be “The North Down Pétanque Club”

-2. AIMS AND OBJECTS
+2. AIMS AND OBJECTIVES

 3. MEMBERSHIP